Apps for the Dasbhoard

 This can be used, for example, to create a configuration page of an App but also to create pure back-end applications meant to be displayed on the Admin Panel, such as a reporting dashboard.

-Here, an example of an app (Video Advertising) built with MyApps, that offers a configuration page that can be opened directly from the Cloud4Wi Dashboard.
+Here, is an example of an app (Video Advertising) built with MyApps, that offers a configuration page that can be opened directly from the Cloud4Wi Dashboard.

 The diagram below shows the flow of launching the app from the Cloud4Wi Dashboard.